HiGal/GogolLibrary/README.md

 2. **Librarians**- can *check overdue documents, manage patrons, and add/delete/modify documents*
     + **Priv1**: Access to/Modification of documents and patrons’ information.
-    + **Priv2**: In addition to Priv1, addition of documents and patrons to the library.
+    + **Priv2**: In addition to Priv1, addition of documents and patrons to the library,place an outstanding request.
     + **Priv3**: In addition to Priv2, deletion of documents and patrons of the library.

 3. **Admin** - can add, delete or modify the information about librarians and also assigns privileges to librarians.